How to Become a Confident Speaker

 Arriving in a new country can be intimidating.
 It’s normal to feel like you aren’t as confident about doing certain things that you were comfortable doing back home.

 How we communicate impacts many areas of our daily lives.
-Aside from perfecting your command of the language, it is important to build your confidence through other means to help you adapt quickly to your new surroundings.
+Aside from perfecting your command of the language, it is important to build your confidence through other means to adapt quicker to your new surroundings.

 Here are some ways to help you become a confident speaker: